Drug, feed ingredient shortages hit U.S. livestock producers - NewsBreak

 In farm states including Iowa and Minnesota, farmers said they are struggling to find lysine, typically a cheaper feed alternative to soybean meal.

-The main supply issues surround dry lysine products out of China, said Archer-Daniels-Midland.
+The main supply issues surround dry lysine products out of China, said Archer-Daniels-Midland (ADM.N).
 The Chicago-based commodity trader ended dry lysine production this year and sells a liquid version.

 Farmers like Spronk are feeding more soybean meal to pigs at a higher cost to replace dry lysine.
 The shift helped lift Chicago Board of Trade soymeal futures to a four-month high on Wednesday.